FillyLumi/PlugDjButBad/README.md

 5. **Wait for the deployment.** After a minute or two, a green "Your site is live" banner should appear on the Pages settings screen.
 The site will be served at `https://fillylumi.github.io/PlugDjButBad`.
-6. **Share the link.** Visitors who know the control code can open the DJ booth and add videos to the queue.
-The current song always finishes first, then the room automatically advances to the next entry.
-Moderators can also skip the current song, reorder the queue, or remove an entry entirely.
+6. **Share the link.** Anyone with the URL can add songs to the queue.
+The current track finishes before the next one starts so the room stays in sync.
+Moderators sign in with their personal keys to unlock skip/reorder/remove controls.
-   Enter the correct control code once and those extra buttons stay unlocked for the rest of your session.
 People who join later won't see previously broadcast queue updates—they'll start from the default video or whatever their browser remembered from the last visit.

 ## Limitations

-- The control code lives in the client bundle.
-Anyone who can read the source can find it, so use it for friendly gatherings only.
+- Moderator key hashes live in the client bundle.
+Long, random secrets are still recommended because determined people could brute-force short ones.
 - ntfy topics are public by default.
 Choose a random topic name to avoid eavesdroppers, and change it if someone finds it.
 - The push only reaches browsers that are currently open and connected to the topic.
 Latecomers will